LayerXcom/safety-oracle/README.md

 However, if you keep the lobbying graph and update every time you receive a message, this process can be improved.
 It only requires `O(V)` to update the graph in receiving a message because the number of newly connected edges in the MessageDAG is at most `V` for a message.

 The space complexity is `O(V^2)` because `E` is `O(V^2)` for any graph.
 Of course, the space complexity of the MessageDAG is `O(J)`.
-However, a validator must always have it, so we don't consider it's space in safety oracles.
+However, a validator must always have it, so we do not consider it's space in safety oracles.

 ## Clique Oracle

-Clique oracle is a family of algorithms to find a *clique* of validators.
+The clique oracle is a family of algorithms to find a *clique* of validators.

 ### 2-round Clique Oracle

-This is the most naive clique oracle which tries to find a maximal weight clique.
+This oracle is the most naive clique oracle which tries to find a maximal weight clique.

 #### Algorithm

 1. Construct the lobbying graph or get it.

-2. Convert the lobbying graph to an undirected graph by connecting edges (validators) connected bidirectionally.
+2. Convert the lobbying graph to an undirected graph by connecting vertices (validators) connected bidirectionally.

 3. Find the maximum weighted clique `C` of `G` in **exponential time**.